-One of the main reasons you don’t have to change your oil as frequently as you used to is the fact that modern motor oil is more efficient.
-Synthetic oils, for example, are designed to resist thickening and can be used for a much longer period of time than conventional oil.
-This enables you to wait a while longer before taking your car into the shop.
+One of the main reasons you don’t have to change your oil as frequently as you used to is that modern motor oil is more efficient.
+Synthetic oils, for example, are designed to resist thickening and can be used for a much longer period than conventional oil, enabling you to wait a bit longer before taking your car into the shop.

 Even modern conventional motor oils have better longevity than they used to.
 They have fewer impurities and can protect the engine for longer based on their clean chemical makeup.
 You don’t need an oil change as often if your oil isn’t breaking down easily.

 Newer vehicles come with an oil life monitor in the dashboard instrument cluster.
 This gauge has an oil can icon and gives you the temperature and whether or not it is time for an oil change or if your car needs more engine oil.
 Many vehicles also have this monitor in their digital display, which shares all kinds of warnings and routine maintenance alerts.